-- 1. Present the basic concepts of design and policies of pedagogy studies - 2.
-Provide understanding of the abilities and dispositions with regard to teaching techniques, curriculum design and assessment practices. - 3.
-Familiarize various theories of learning and their connection to teaching practice. - 4.
-Create awareness about the practices followed by DFID, other agencies and other researchers. - 5.
-Provide understanding of critical evidence gaps that guides the professional development.
+- 1. To present the basic concepts of design and policies of pedagogy studies. - 2.
+To provide understanding of the abilities and dispositions with regard to teaching techniques, curriculum design and assessment practices. - 3.
+To familiarize various theories of learning and their connection to teaching practice. - 4.
+To create awareness about the practices followed by DFID, other agencies and other researchers. - 5.
+To provide understanding of critical evidence gaps that guides the professional development.

-Course Outcomes: Upon completing this course, students will be able to:
+Upon completing this course, students will be able to: